import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

 XPath

-XPath stands for XML Path Language.
-XPath uses ‘path like’ syntax to identify and navigate nodes in an XML document.
+XPath (XML Path Language) uses a path-like syntax to identify and navigate nodes in an XML document.

 <issue>